google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 ### Create Range responses with a Service Worker

-Now what if you fetched an entire video file and saved it in the Cache API.
+Now what if you have fetched an entire video file and saved it previously in the Cache API.
 When browser sends a HTTP Range request, you certainly don't want to bring the entire video into renderer memory as the Cache API doesn't support Range responses yet.

 So let me show how to intercept these requests and return a customized Range response from a service worker.